 Fixed circulars versus interchangeable circulars

-Fixed circulars have the needles and the cables permanently joined together.
+Fixed circulars, like the ones you see above, have the needles and the cables permanently joined together.

 Interchangeables allow you to separate the needles from the cables so that you can combine different needles and cables in configurations of your choice.